2023 Best Electrical Engineering Schools in Oregon

 Top Oregon Schools in Electrical Engineering

-Our 2023 rankings named University of Portland the best school in Oregon for electrical engineering students.
-University of Portland is a small private not-for-profit school located in the city of Portland.
+Our analysis found University of Portland to be the best school for electrical engineering students who want to pursue a degree in Oregon.
+University of Portland is a small private not-for-profit school located in the large city of Portland.

 While working on their degree, EE majors at University of Portland accumulate an average of around $23,250 in student debt.